BikeRadar‘s buyer’s guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle’s components.

 As previously mentioned, shift levers are used to operate a bicycle’s derailleurs.
 Shimano and SRAM use different designs, and while they all shift gears, they each have a particular way of doing it.

-Current shifter types: left is Shimano’s RapidFire trigger system, in the middle is SRAM’s trigger shifter, and on the right is SRAM’s Grip Shift.
+Current shifter types: left is Shimano’s RapidFire trigger system, in the middle is SRAM’s Grip Shift, and on the right is SRAM’s trigger shifter.
 BikeRadar

 While mechanically different, both SRAM and Shimano offer ‘trigger shifters’.
-This name is a bit misleading, as both companies have refined the lever ergonomics to shift both levers with the thumb, rather than also relying on the rider’s index or ‘trigger’ finger.
+This name is a bit misleading because both companies have refined the lever ergonomics to shift both levers with the thumb, rather than also relying on the rider’s index or ‘trigger’ finger.

 The benefit of this approach is that it allows a rider to shift while also keeping their index fingers on the brake levers.